sanntidT19/Elevator/README.md

 *Selfcheck Module
 	-Working with master and slaves, with detecting change in number of elevators.
 	(if no message recived in 0.5 sec assume connecton is lost.
 Assumed 10 messages per secound is sent).

+**What exceptions can happen and how do we handle it?**

+- If one elevator with orders loses connection to the others:
+	- Need to assume that the elevator went down, and distribute the external orders that was queued for it.
+	- The isolated elevator should assume that all the other elevators have gone down and take over all the queued orders for the other elevators.
+A little overkill, but its so far the only way.

+- The lost elevator connects back with the others after some time:
+	Both the isolated elevator and one of the elevators in the group are now masters, but only one master is required.
+Need to pick a master, random master is probably ok.
+	Two elevators should be more efficient than one, so if an elevator filled with orders is connected to an elevator without orders, the external orders should be distributed between the elevators.
+	Here it has a lot to say what way the elevator is going and which floor it is in.